Freelancers & Consultants10 min readUpdated Apr 14, 2026

 The brief is still too close to the raw comments

-Fix: ask Claude to rewrite each item into an action statement while preserving direct quotes where nuance matters.
+Fix: ask Claude to rewrite each item into an execution action while preserving direct quotes only where nuance matters.

 Scope creep sneaks in